CliMA/Oceananigans.jl/docs/src/physics/hydrostatic_free_surface_model.md

-# Hydrostatic Model with a Free Surface
+# Hydrostatic model with a free surface

-`HydrostaticFreeSurfaceModel` solves the incompressible Navier-Stokes equations under the Boussinesq and hydrostatic approximations and with an arbitrary number of tracer conservation equations.
+The `HydrostaticFreeSurfaceModel` solves the incompressible Navier-Stokes equations under the Boussinesq and hydrostatic approximations and with an arbitrary number of tracer conservation equations.
 Physics associated with individual terms in the momentum and tracer conservation equations --- the background rotation rate of the equation's reference frame,